AntczakEI/stellarliftapp/_posts/2026-04-13-muay-thai-conditioning-exercises.md

 Running can absolutely be used for conditioning.

-It is not included in the original list because that article focused on gym finishers.

-But there is nothing inherently wrong with:
+There is nothing inherently wrong with:

 * easy running
 * intervals